Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Income & Asset Limits for Eligibility

-The three categories of long-term care Medicaid programs have varying financial and medical eligibility requirements.
-Financial criteria change annually, vary based on marital status, and is further complicated due to Nevada offering multiple pathways towards eligibility.
+The three categories of long-term care Medicaid programs have differing financial and medical eligibility requirements.
+Further complicating financial criteria is that it changes annually, varies with marital status, and Nevada offers multiple pathways towards eligibility.

 Simplified Eligibility Criteria: Single Nursing Home Applicant

-Nevada seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.
+In 2025, a single Nursing Home Medicaid applicant in Nevada must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.

 Type of Medicaid Single Married (both spouses applying) Married (one spouse applying)